robertsabum/IP-Stack-Message-Encapsulation/Layers/Physical/readme.md

 #### PhysicalLayer()

 This is the default constructor for the PhysicalLayer class.
+It takes no parameters and initializes the EthernetBuffer to an empty queue.

 Example usage:
 ```cpp